-Ecofys is a leading consultancy in renewable energy, energy & carbon efficiency, energy systems & markets and energy & climate policy.
+Ecofys, now part of Navigant, is a leading consultancy in renewable energy, energy & carbon efficiency, energy systems & markets and energy & climate policy.
 Ecofys was previously a contributing partner in HRE1, HRE2 and HRE3 (STRATEGO).

 The European Council for an Energy Efficient Economy (eceee) is Europe’s largest and oldest NGO dedicated to energy efficiency. eceee generates and provides evidence-based knowledge and analysis of policies, and facilitates co-operation and networking.

 COGEN Europe, the European Association for the Promotion of Cogeneration, has as its principle goal to work towards the wider use of cogeneration in Europe for a sustainable energy future.

 EGEC, The European Geothermal Energy Council, is aimed at the promotion of geothermal energy in a variety of ways, including by supporting research on the application of renewable energy sources, in order to join forces to successful development and implementation in the field of of geothermal energy in Europe.

 Lantmännen Agrovärme AB is a Swedish company activating in the biomass industry and also supplying district heating.
 The reason for joining the advisory board is related to the experience Henrik Frohm acquired during the time he led Capital Cooling and his involvement in the RESCUE project.
 Capital Cooling was a key part of the RESCUE project consortium, on renewable smart cooling for urban Europe.

 Danfoss is a world leader in the production and distribution of technology for district heating and cooling.
 Their expertise in the heating and cooling sector will validate, from a technical and cost perspective, the findings and results of HRE.